security workforce design

-Jo helps security operators map where guard capacity is lost to role mismatch and compliance overhead, then designs a Human + Machine staffing model that keeps guards on post and supervisors managing.
+Jo from maps where role mismatch and compliance overhead drain guard capacity — then keeps guards on post and supervisors managing.

 problem.